-A MVL is a procedure that is not strictly an insolvency procedure because the company is solvent and the creditors will be paid in full.
+An MVL is a procedure that is not strictly an insolvency procedure because the company is solvent and the creditors will be paid in full.
+It is therefore not considered one of the company insolvencies procedures.
 It is a procedure that enables a business’ trade to be concluded and for a distribution to be provide to the shareholders or otherwise known as the members.

-It is commonly undertaken for reasons of tax efficiency to obtain entrepreneurs relief for capital gains tax purposes.
+It is commonly undertaken for reasons of tax efficiency to obtain entrepreneurs relief in a voluntary Liquidation for capital gains tax purposes.